brett-olsen/C64-Bridge-Project/README.md

 A repo for the C64 Bridge Project, a wireless USB Keyboard/HID emulator for the Raspberry Pi Zero W2, with a Serial Emulator bridge (can be used with the VibeC64 Project, see https://github.com/bbence84/VibeC64)<br><br>

 **What is this Project?**<br>
-This project is designed to allow for the remote transmission of keyboard strokes from a host computer, to the Raspberry Pi Zero W2, which then emulates a HID keyboard via gadget mode, and relays those keystrokes to the Commodore C64 Ultimate (see https://www.commodore.net/), while this project can have a myriad of uses, it is specifically designed to be a drop in, zero code additon to the VibeC64 Project (see https://github.com/bbence84/VibeC64) this then effectively gives VibeC64 the ability to remotely control the physical C64 Ultimate computer, coupled with a webcam, this allows VibeC64 to monitor, control and test basic applications plus games on a physical C64 ultimate<br><br>
+This project is designed to allow for the remote transmission of keystrokes from a host computer, to the Raspberry Pi Zero W2, which then emulates a USB HID keyboard via gadget mode, and relays those keystrokes to the Commodore C64 Ultimate (see https://www.commodore.net/), while this project can have a myriad of uses, it is specifically designed to be a drop-in, zero-code addition to the VibeC64 Project (see https://github.com/bbence84/VibeC64) this then effectively gives VibeC64 the ability to remotely control the physical C64 Ultimate computer, coupled with a webcam, this allows VibeC64 to monitor, control and test basic applications plus games on a physical C64 Ultimate<br><br>
 **-- Please consider this project very alpha, it just works barely, and i'll add more to it and make it more robust when I get time --**<br><br>

 **Hardware**<br>
-1 x Pi Zero 2 W<br>
+1 x Pi Zero 2W<br>
 1 x micro-USB data cable<br>
 1 x OTG micro-USB shim<br>
 1 x micro SD card (at least 4gb)<br><br>
-****IMPORTANT** on the Raspberry PI Zero W2, the ports are in the following order : POWER - DATA - HDMI**<br>
+****IMPORTANT** on the Raspberry Pi Zero W2, the ports are in the following order: POWER - DATA - HDMI**<br>
 During the configuration stages, it's totally fine to use the first port, power.
-When Gadget mode is enabled, and for HID/Keyboard emulation, you need to use the Data Port, this is the middle port, please also take some time to read the connections information below.
+When Gadget mode is enabled, and for HID/Keyboard emulation, you need to use the Data Port, this is the middle port, please also take some time to read the connection information below.

 Optional<br>
 1 x micro-USB cable for power/setup<br><br>
-**NOTE: Be careful with physical connections, typically I used a USB powersupply or a USB battery pack to keep the PI running during configuration, while I am not an electronics engineer, I believe it is best practice to not have multiple cables connected, for example, do not power the Pi Zero and simultaniously connect a data cable to another computer unless you know what you are doing.
-During set-up, 1 cable for power, during testing and during operation 1 cable for data/power seems to work well for this project.
+**NOTE: Be careful with physical connections, typically I used a USB power supply or a USB battery pack to keep the PI running during configuration, while I am not an electronics engineer, I believe it is best practice to not have multiple cables connected, for example, do not power the Pi Zero and simultaneously connect a data cable to another computer unless you know what you are doing.
+During setup, 1 cable for power, during testing and during operation 1 cable for data/power seems to work well for this project.
 If you want to use two cables safely, I believe you need to ensure that the data cable's 5V is disconnected with either a data-only cable, or a 5V blocker.
 Be careful with your connections and devices!
-TLDR only use 1 cable at a time =)**<br><br>
+TL;DR only use 1 cable at a time =)**<br><br>

 # Getting it up & running<br><br>
-**1) Flash the Raspberry PI OS**<br>
+**1) Flash the Raspberry Pi OS**<br>
-I personally used the Raspberry PI imager over at https://github.com/raspberrypi/rpi-imager, however any of the popular Raspberry PI flashing tools will work (see https://www.raspberrypi.com/software/), for a number of reasons and for increased compatibility I used the following image:<br><br>
+I personally used the Raspberry Pi Imager over at https://github.com/raspberrypi/rpi-imager, however any of the popular Raspberry Pi flashing tools will work (see https://www.raspberrypi.com/software/), for a number of reasons and for increased compatibility I used the following image:<br><br>

 - Raspberry Pi OS Lite (32-bit) (see https://www.raspberrypi.com/software/operating-systems/)<br>
 When flashing the Pi OS be sure to set the following:<br>
-- Device - If asked, choose the correct device, in this case a Raspberry Pi Zero 2 W
+- Device - If asked, choose the correct device, in this case a Raspberry Pi Zero 2W
-- If the flashing app has the option, you may need to choose other OS or choose the image you downloaded, again ensure it is the Pi OS Lite 32 bit
+- If the flashing app has the option, you may need to choose other OS or choose the image you downloaded, again ensure it is the Pi OS Lite 32-bit
-- Hostname: PiZero2W (choose your own, this is what I chose and will be reffered to herein)<br>
+- Hostname: PiZero2W (choose your own, this is what I chose and will be referred to herein)<br>
 - Enable: SSH (if asked, I used password authentication)<br>
-- Configure Wi-FI with a SSID/password, set your country<br>
+- Configure Wi-Fi with a SSID/password, set your country<br>
 - Set a username/password<br><br>
-When the flashing of the PI Os image has completed, insert the SD card and power on the PI.<br><br>
+When the flashing of the Pi OS image has completed, insert the SD card and power on the Pi.<br><br>

-**2) Getting the PI Zero 2 W Running**<br>
+**2) Getting the Pi Zero 2W Running**<br>
-Note: First boot of the PI Zero 2 W may take some time, be paitent =)<br><br>
+Note: First boot of the Pi Zero 2W may take some time, be patient =)<br><br>
-Find the IP address of the PI Zero from your router, or if MDNS works SSH into your PI Zero
+Find the IP address of the PI Zero from your router, or if mDNS works SSH into your Pi Zero
 ```
 ssh <user>@PiZero2W.local
 # or